jeffreyscheng/spectral_echo/theoretical/03_sum_of_orth_vs_orth_of_sum.md

 We will now build the final piece of the original Muon optimizer: incorporating momentum.

 In its simplest form, momentum reduces the variance of a gradient estimator by taking an exponentially-weighted moving average of a history of gradient estimates.
+At checkpoint $t$, we notate the instantaneous gradient as $\nabla_{W_t} L$ and the accumulated gradient as $G_t$.

 $$
 \begin{aligned}